Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Many of the course credits you earned while becoming an MA may also be transferable, which gives you a helpful head start toward earning that degree.
 Though not required in all states or by all employers, you may need to pass a certification program to validate your knowledge of a state’s current health and safety regulations.

 Why is Public Health Inspector a Great Alternative Career Path for Medical Assistants?

-As mentioned earlier, the education you’ve already received to become an MA will give you a leg-up toward earning the associates or bachelor’s degree required to become a public health inspector.
-Additionally, your MA diploma sets you apart from other candidates for the position because it shows prospective employers that your desire to improve the health and well-being of others runs deep within you.
+As mentioned earlier, the education you’ve already received to become an MA will give you a leg-up toward earning the associate or bachelor’s degree required to become a Public Health Inspector.
+Additionally, your MA diploma sets you apart from other candidates for the position because it shows prospective employers your desire to improve the health and well-being of others.